 1. To experience its ancient ruins and culture

 The ancient Inca ruins are considered to be some of the most beautiful and mysterious sites in the world.
 You’ll find some of their most impressive ruins in the Sacred Valley and Machu Picchu; which are best experienced when hiking the Inca Trail.

 2. To meet the people

 It’s always interesting to meet new people and to experiment new cultures, but Peruvians make this act an even more interesting and enjoyable experience.
 Many Peruvians still have a direct link with their Inca ancestors, proudly conserving the Quechua culture that is so important to Peru’s past.

-Most people are hard workers, extremely polite, peaceful, helpful, and curious about the interest in their visitors.
+Most people are hard workers, extremely polite, peaceful, helpful, and curious about the interest of their visitors.
 Many of them have never traveled out of the country or even out of their cities or villages.
 Sharing stories with them makes for an interesting learning experience about the country and about their tales.

 3. To enjoy their handcrafts